SamKirby22/crypto-castle-rules/rules.md

 # 1 Crytpo Castle

-[Crypto Castle](https://cryptocastle.tech/) is fully open-source DAO governed and funded by the JMES Blockchain.
+[Crypto Castle](https://cryptocastle.tech/) is a fully open-source DAO, governed and funded by the JMES Blockchain.

-The Castle is (a candidate for) the Core-Engineering DAO slot in the JMES Protocol, which develops and maintains the Official JMES World Core Software, such as the Validator and Official Mobile wallet app.
+The Castle is (a candidate for) the Core-Engineering DAO slot in the JMES Protocol, which develops and maintains the Official JMES World Core Software, such as the Validator network and Official Mobile wallet app.

-The DAO is a non-profit, non-commercial DAO, that raises its funding from the JMES blockchain's Governance System and redistributes [JMES](https://www.jmes.world/) issued from [block rewards](https://docs.jmes.money) to users who produce open-source output that forwards our [Strategy](#13-strategy) in support of our [Vision](#12-vision).
+This DAO is a non-profit, non-commercial DAO, that raises its funding from the JMES blockchain's Governance System and redistributes [JMES](https://www.jmes.world/) issued from [block rewards](https://docs.jmes.money) to users who produce open-source output that forwards our [Strategy](#13-strategy) in support of our [Vision](#12-vision).

 The DAO uses its own micro-incentive based [Bounty](#2-bounties) system to fund and manage the end-to-end delivery of a wide variety of projects [proposed](#21-concepts) by the community, ranging from small [jobs](#22-bounty-types) such as bug bounties, to ongoing [services](#22-bounty-types) such as promotions or infrastructure provision, to mid-size development [projects](#22-bounty-types) such as protocol and end-user software development.